 And for this reason, manufacturers of supplements resort to the fermentation of aged cloves of garlic.
 According to the Journal of Food Science and Biotechnology & LaChance, “The allicin content in garlic does not reduce during fermentation, and increased sulfur compounds are formed.”

 Allicin is broken down to form oil-soluble, water-soluble, but sulfur-containing chemical compounds.
 These compounds can readily be absorbed by the human body and used effectively for overall health.

 More Information about Allicin

 1. Allicin possesses natural anti-microbial benefits, unlike many of the pharmaceutical drugs out there.
-No single medication has the same wide range of spectrum with allicin.
+No single medication has the same wide range of spectrum as allicin.

-2. The ingestion of the super-ingredient, allicin is not harmful to gut microbes.
-The compound does not minimize their diversity either, unlike many pharmaceutical drugs out there.
+2. The ingestion of the super-ingredient allicin is not harmful to gut microbes.
+The compound does not minimize its diversity, unlike many pharmaceutical drugs.

 3. It is a known fact that pathogenic microbes develop resistance against conventional medicines when used for prolonged periods.
 But this is not the case with allicin.

 4. Culinary heat readily degrades allicin, thus damping flavor.
 However, to get that sharp punch out of your fermented garlic, you can add it towards the end of cooking.